B-AROL-O/FREISA/docs/training-set-up/howto-set-up-training-workstation.md

-# HOWTO: set up a training workstation
+# HOWTO Set up a YOLOv8 Training Workstation

 This guide will show you how to prepare a Linux (Ubuntu) workstation for training the YOLOv8 models used in FREISA.